depanshu357/TrackIt---CS253-Project/README.md

 # instructons for running the app
-open vs code terminal and in the path  your present folder and run -
+open vs code terminal in the path of your present folder and run -

-### 'npm install'
+### `npm install`

 In the project directory, you can run: